Representation Stability for Disks in a Strip: The Rational Homology of

-Note that there is a clear bijection between the basis elements of $H_{n-2}\big(\text{conf}(n,w);\Q\big)$ from Theorem \ref{AMthmB} and the basis proposed in the proposition, that sends concatenation products of wheels and proper filters on 2 wheels to themselves, and the proper filter on more than 2 wheels to the proper averaged-filter on the same set of wheels.
+Note that there is a clear bijection between the basis elements of $H_{n-2}\big(\text{conf}(n,w);\Q\big)$ from Theorem \ref{AMthmB} and the basis proposed in the proposition that sends concatenation products of wheels and proper filters on 2 wheels to themselves and the proper filter on more than 2 wheels to the proper averaged-filter on the same set of wheels.
 Extend the complexity ordering on the basis elements of $H_{n-2}\big(\text{conf}(n,w);\Q\big)$ from Theorem \ref{AMthmB} to a total ordering, and give this ordering to the set proposed in the proposition via the bijection described above.
 Given this pair of orderings it follows that the matrix that takes the proposed basis to the basis of Theorem \ref{AMthmB} is upper triangular with $1$s on the diagonal.
 Therefore, this matrix is invertible.
 Since $H_{n-2}\big(\text{conf}(n,w);\Q\big)$ is finite dimensional, it follows that the proposed basis is in fact a basis for $H_{n-2}\big(\text{conf}(n,w);\Q\big)$. \end{proof}

 Next, we prove the existence of a family of relations that relate concatenation products of wheels and averaged-filters.
-These relations play an important role in the homology of the ordered configuration space of unit-diameters disks on infinite strips
+These relations play an important role in the homology of the ordered configuration space of unit-diameter disks on infinite strips, and provide limits for how many orders of representation stability $\text{conf}(\bullet,w)$ exhibits.

-\begin{lem} Given $m+1\ge 3$ wheels $W(i_{1, 1},\dots, i_{1, n_{1}}),\dots, W(i_{m+1,1},\dots, i_{m+1,n_{l+1}})$ such that $n_{1}+\cdots+n_{m+1}=n$, and such that any sum of $m-1$ of the $n_{i}$ is at most $w$, then there is a relation of the form
+\begin{lem} Given $m+1\ge 3$ wheels $W(i_{1, 1},\dots, i_{1, n_{1}}),\dots, W(i_{m+1,1},\dots, i_{m+1,n_{l+1}})$ such that $\sum_{i=1}^{m+1}n_{i}=n$ and such that any sum of $m-1$ of the $n_{i}$ is at most $w$, then there is a relation of the form

 in $H_{n-3}\big(\text{conf}(n, w);\Q\big)$, where the signs are determined by the size of the wheels. \end{lem}